mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 c
 ```

-In the example above, we'll work through each letter one-by-one and pass it into an anonymous function that—in this case—will log each letter to the console. `forEach` passes three arguments to the callback function: the current element for this iteration, the index of that element, and a full copy of the array that we're iterating through.
+In the example above, we work through each letter one by one and pass it into an anonymous function that logs each letter to the console. `forEach()` passes three arguments to the callback function: the current element for this iteration, the index of that element, and a full copy of the array that we're iterating through.

 ```js
 const letters = ['a', 'b', 'c'];